Gas Awareness

 Use Your Senses

-• SIGHT – You may see a white cloud, mist, fog, bubbles in standing water or blowing dust.
-You may also see vegetation that appears to be dead for no apparent reason.
+- SIGHT – You may see a white cloud, mist, fog, bubbles in standing water, or blowing dust.
+You may also see vegetation that is dead for no apparent reason.

 What You Should Do If You Smell a Gas Leak

-2. Call us or local gas provider.
-In an emergency situation call 911
+- Call us or a local gas provider.
+In an emergency call 911

-3. DO NOT smoke, operate electrical switches or appliances.
+- DO NOT smoke, or operate electrical switches or appliances.
 These items may produce a spark that might ignite the gas

 Know Where You’re Digging

 The greatest risk to underground gas pipelines is accidental damage during excavation.
-To protect gas piping and other underground facilities, the law requires jobsite to have the proper Bluestake completed to locate such lines.
-Every job requires a call to Bluestake.
+To protect gas piping and other underground facilities, the law requires job sites to be blue-staked to locate such lines.
+Every job requires a call to bluestake.

 Avoid Becoming a Victim

 Consumers should be aware that gas piping may develop leaks due to improper installation and/or deterioration over time due to natural elements.
-See this video as a reminder to inspect all gas piping and appliances periodically or hire a professional to conduct inspections annually.
+It is important to inspect all gas piping and appliances periodically or hire a professional to conduct natural gas inspections annually.

 For useful natural gas and propane facts please visit: